 - One-Hour Colloquia: i) three clearly indicated separate papers, each with content that lends itself to a 10-minute presentation; ii) a colloquium organizer (who must be one or more of the authors of the individual papers); and iii) a clearly indicated schedule that allows for a minimum of 20 minutes of discussion following the presentation of the three papers

 Please note that if colloquia are accepted, the schedule of activity, including the order of presentations, will appear in the conference program as listed in the proposal and must be respected in the actual presentation of papers.

-An individual may take on an additional role as a colloquium organizer or discussant.
-NOTE: the same person can serve as discussant on only one colloquium at the conference.
+An individual may take on the role of colloquium organizer or discussant, in addition to submitting (only) one proposal as first author.
+NOTE: the same person can serve as a discussant on only one colloquium at the conference.
 If asked to serve as a discussant on multiple colloquia, we request that the person choose one and decline other such discussant roles.
 For papers, an individual may also appear as a co-author/co-presenter of another paper, provided they are not first author.

 All proposals (for individual papers, posters, roundtable sessions, and colloquia) must represent original and unpublished work that is not yet available to the AAAL membership (with the exception of material from publications in press).

 Proposals for all presentation formats will be double-blind peer-reviewed.
 Please ensure that any reference made to your previous work within the proposal does not include self-reference information that clearly identifies you or one of your co-authors.
 Avoid, for example, statements such as In a previous study, we (YOURNAME, date).
 Any proposal that does not respect the blind review format will be rejected.

 Accepted presenters who know that they cannot attend the conference are asked to withdraw their proposals as soon as possible to give another presenter a place on the program.
 If unforeseen circumstances at the last minute dictate that a presenter cannot attend the conference, a substitute will be permitted.